Feb 10, 2026 · 7 min read

 - The Challenge: You need a dynamic grid emission factor.
 Calculating how much electricity went exclusively into "Batch A of Export Steel" versus "Batch B of Domestic Steel" requires highly synchronized machine-state tracking.

-Why Spreadsheets Are a Death Sentence for CBAM
+Why Spreadsheets Are a high operational risk for CBAM

 - Lack of Granularity: Excel relies on a human typing in the monthly electricity bill (e.g., 500,000 kWh) and dividing it by total monthly production.
 This "peanut-butter spreading" of energy data is mathematically invalid under strict CBAM rules, which demand product-level (or installation-level) accuracy.